miiazertyy/Discord-LLM-Selfbot/README.md

 -   restart - Restarts the entire bot
 -   shutdown - Shuts down the bot

-# ⭐ Getting Started:
+# ❔ Getting Started:

 ### Step 1: Download the Selfbot
-- Go to the [Releases](https://github.com/Najmul190/Discord-AI-Selfbot/releases/latest) page and download the latest release for your operating system.
+- Go to the Releases and download

 ### Step 2: Extract the files
 - Extract the files to a folder of your choice, using 7Zip or Windows Explorer.